-DRYWOOD TERMITES are sometimes called "powderpost" termites or "furniture" termites due to their small faecal droppings and the fact that they commonly attack timber furniture.
+DRYWOOD TERMITES are sometimes called "powderpost" or "woodworms" due to their small fecal droppings and the fact that they commonly attack timber furniture.

 DAMPWOOD TERMITES are normally larger in size than other termite species.
 Like Drywood Termites, Dampwood colonies don’t have workers.
 Younger termites called "false workers" that do all the work for the colony.

 SUBTERRANEAN TERMITES is a term sometimes used by the public to denote termites that destroy houses.
 However, that is not accurate; the term merely defines one group of termites that nest underground and differentiates this group of termites from the other types.
 All termites can be grouped into 4 types based on their model of nest building; namely mound nest builders, arboreal nest builders, wood nest builders, and subterranean nest builders.
 This last group of termites is the largest group of them all with the most number of species comprising most of the families and species in Isoptera.